 The test against the 50% criterion takes place per period of twelve months (not per calendar year).
 The burden of proof on the scope of work in both states is the responsibility of the employer.

-The telework arrangement does not apply if the employee also performs business activities in his country of residence that do not qualify as telework for his employer, or works in a third country, whether for his employer or not.
+In addition, the telework rule does not apply if the employee also performs business activities in his country of residence that do not qualify as telework for his employer.

 If at any time it appears that not all conditions are met, the legislation of the employee's state of residence will apply retroactively.

-- Until 1 July 2024, a document A1 can be applied for retroactively for a maximum period of twelve months prior to the date on which the request was submitted, under the condition that during this period social security contributions were paid into or the employee was otherwise covered by the social security scheme of the EU Member State in which the employer has his registered office or place of business.
+- Until 1 July 2024, a document A1 can be applied for retroactively for a maximum period of twelve months prior to the date on which the request was submitted, under the condition that during this period social security contributions were paid into, or the employee was otherwise covered by, the social security scheme of the country in which the employer has his registered office or place of business.

 - From 1 July 2024, a document A1 can be applied for retroactively if the requested period prior to the date on which the request was submitted does not exceed three months.
 The same condition applies.